adamk72/consulting_website/blog/2024-09-25-learning-haskell-notes.md

 Doing this will generate a response that starts with something like, "Found hole: \_ :: Optional (List a);" the message will elaborate further, including relevant bindings.

+Another tip is to use "undefined" as a placeholder.

 Very useful stuff.

 ### Higher Order Functions